RareBird/laravel-usps/README.md

 Laravel-USPS is a composer package that allows you to integrate the USPS Address / Shipping API / Rates Calculator.
 This package is ported from @author Vincent Gabriel https://github.com/VinceG/USPS-php-api

   - Requires a valid USPS API Username
-  - Tested on Laravel 10
+  - Tested on Laravel 10 and 11

 ## Installation